brennandunn/automationspec/README.md

 We're not sure where this will go.

-Initially, this is a bit of a rallying cry from technically-minded marketers who the software we use to be better and more accessible.
+Initially, this is a bit of a rallying cry from technically-minded marketers who want the software we use to be better and more accessible.
 But – who knows – this might eventually develop into a proper framework that can be spun up and attached to any contact datastore, SMTP service, or SMS-sending platform.

 Let's start with what you actually get with an ESP.